Venezuelans aren’t over-running Guyana’s registration process- Jagdeo

-Vice President Irfaan Ali on Thursday refuted claims by the parliamentary opposition of A Partnership for National Unity+Alliance For Change (APNU+AFC) that large numbers of Venezuelans were being registered to vote in future general and regional elections.
+Vice President Bharrat Jagdeo on Thursday refuted claims by the parliamentary opposition of A Partnership for National Unity+Alliance For Change (APNU+AFC) that large numbers of Venezuelans were being registered to vote in future general and regional elections.

 He provided figures to bolster his position that the registration trend and population density were similar to those in previous years.